Self-Improving Skill Learning for Robust Skill-based Meta-Reinforcement Learning: Further Analysis Results for the SISL Framework

 \section{Further Analysis Results for the SISL Framework}

 In this section, we provide a more detailed analysis and visualization results of the skill refinement process in the SISL.
-The analysis performed includes the evolution of the mixing coefficient $\beta$ in Section \ref{appsec:control-factor}, visualization of the refined skills and the corresponding skill sequence visualization in Section \ref{appsec:skillrep}, task representation in Section \ref{appsec:taskenc}, and the learning stability of the reward model during the meta-train phase in Section \ref{appsec:reward-stability}.
+It includes the evolution of the mixing coefficient $\beta$ in Section \ref{appsec:control-factor}, visualization of the refined skills and the corresponding skill sequence visualization in Section \ref{appsec:skillrep}, task representation in Section \ref{appsec:taskenc}, learning stability of the reward model during the meta-train phase in Section \ref{appsec:reward-stability}, and comparison of skill trajectory with baseline algorithms in Section \ref{appsec:skill-trajectory-comp}.